Article 356 of Indian Constitution

 According to the 1983 Sarkaria Commission Report on Centre-State Relations, Article 356 should only be used "very rarely, in extreme circumstances, as a last resort option when all other possibilities fail to prevent or correct a collapse of Constitutional structure in the state."

-In this section, one can learn about the consequences of President Rule UPSC topic.
+In this section, one can learn about the consequences of President Rule, which any UPSC aspirant must study.
 When a state imposes the President's Rule, the President gains the following immense power:

 - He can undertake the duties of the state government and the authority granted to the governor or any other state executive authority.